 This CPU comes with 24 threads and 12 cores and is one of the best choices for streaming.
 The base clock speed of this CPU is 3.8 GHz.
 You can boost up to 4.6 GHz.
 This CPU can handle multi-tasking pretty well.

-Moreover, it is an unlocked CPU, so you can also use the overclocking option.
-And the best part is that it comes with its Wraith Prism cooler so it can keep working at an optimal level.
-The included cooler makes it a much better option than anything else.
+Moreover, it is an unlocked CPU so that you can use the overclocking option.
+And the best part is that it comes with its Wraith Prism cooler to keep working optimally.
+The included cooler makes it a much better choice than anything else.

 - Excellent for 4K gaming and 1080p streaming.